Skip to product information

 Ships to the lower 48.

-Crafted from real American Chestnut reclaimed from barn frames in Ohio, this sawbuck dining table honors the all-but extinct tree once called the cradle-to-grave tree of America.
+Crafted from real American Chestnut reclaimed from barn frames in Ohio, this sawbuck dining table honors the functionally extinct tree once called the "cradle-to-grave tree" of America.
 With its rich golden tones and expressive open grain, it has a uniquely warm character that harks back to the natural abundance of early America.

-The table is made in Bradford, IL by Green Gables Furniture, using 5”x 5” stock cut from old posts and beams.
-Each board bears the subtle marks of their history—rich color shifts, tight grains, and old nail holes.
-The table top is nearly two inches thick, with boards in the four inch and beyond range.
+The table is made in Bradford, Illinois, by Green Gables Furniture, using 5" × 5" stock cut from old posts and beams, from the 19th century and early 20th century.
+Each board bears the subtle marks of its history—rich color variation, tight grain, and old nail holes.
+The tabletop is over 1.5" thick, with boards four inches and wider.

-The classic sawbuck base, with its cross-braced trestle form, was especially popular amongst German immigrants in the late 18th and early 19th century.
-One benefit of the design is that it allows for chairs to fit comfortably across the whole length of the table, meaning a seven foot table can fit eight chairs comfortably and ten intimately if you put two across the thirty-eight inch width.
+The classic sawbuck base, with its cross-braced trestle form, was especially popular among German immigrants in the late 18th and early 19th centuries.
+One benefit of the design is that it allows chairs to fit comfortably along the entire length of the table.
+With two chairs placed intimately across the 38" width, the 84" and 96" tables can seat up to 10 and 12 people, respectively.

 View full details